todar/friday-night-update/songs/amazing-grace.md

 Through many dangers, toils, and snares
 I have already come
-‘Tis grace hath brought me safe thus far
+'Tis grace hath brought me safe thus far
 And grace will lead me home

 The Lord has promised good to me